Luzerne County Courthouse

 The county ban supersedes any contradicting municipal ordinance.

-Police must enforce the ban.
+Local and state police must enforce the ban.

 Violations are a summary offense carrying a fine upon conviction of up to $100 for the first offense, $200 for the second offense and $300 for the third.